Nuzhat Sadiq: Political career

-Sadiq was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) on reserved seat for women in 2008 Pakistani general election.
+Sadiq was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) on reserved seat for women in the 2008 Pakistani general election.
 She remained the richest woman Member of the National Assembly from 2007 to 2009.

-She was elected to the Senate of Pakistan as a candidate of PML-N on a reserved seat for women in 2012 Pakistani Senate election.
+She was elected to the Senate of Pakistan as a candidate of PML-N on a reserved seat for women in the 2012 Pakistani Senate election.

 She resigned from her National Assembly seat on 11 March 2012.

-She was nominated by PML-N as its candidate in 2018 Pakistani Senate election.
+She was nominated by PML-N as its candidate in the 2018 Pakistani Senate election.
 However the Election Commission of Pakistan declared all PML-N candidates for the Senate election as independent after a ruling of the Supreme Court of Pakistan.

 She was re-elected to the Senate as an independent candidate on a reserved seat for women from Punjab in the 2018 Senate election.
 She joined the treasury benches, led by PML-N after getting elected.